Free Shipping on all orders $50+

 Mom knowing when can babies wear sunscreen

 Babies need a sunscreen that’s formulated for their sensitive skin.
-You’ll want to look for three key things when deciding which brand to buy.
+You’ll want to look for four key things when deciding which brand to buy.

 Broad Spectrum Protection

 The sun emits two types of harmful rays, UVA and UVB.
+UVB is the one that most often causes sunburn, but UVA rays also have devastating effects on the skin and can contribute to signs of aging.
 Look for a sunscreen that offers protection from both.

 You should see "Broad Spectrum" or "UVA/UVB" on the label.
 If you don’t, it’s likely that your baby won’t be fully protected.